darioizzo/audi/paper/paper.md

-[@acciarini2024stochastic] extended the principle of numerical continuation to find solutions in non-linear dynamical systems in the space domain to the moments of a probability density function, using `pyaudi` to calculate the high-order derivatives in the CR3BP.
+[@acciarini2024stochastic] extended the principle of numerical continuation to find solutions in non-linear dynamical systems in the space domain to the moments of a probability density function, using `pyaudi` to calculate the high-order derivatives in the Circular Restricted Three-Body Problem (CR3BP).
 Similarly, `pyaudi` was used in [@acciarini2025nonlinear] for various test cases involving non-Gaussian uncertainty distributions to calculate the high-order derivatives.
 [@caleb2020uncertainty] did work on exploring Differential Algebra (DA) for accelerating Monte Carlo simulations, which is enabled by libraries such as `pyaudi`.
 For on-board applications, `pyaudi` was used in [@burnett2025rapid]